 Your jaw joint, technically called the temporomandibular joint or TMJ is one of the busiest parts of your body.
 It is constantly in motion and under a lot of stress when eating and talking.
 Unlike other joints in your body, it has two insertion points that mirror each other and must work in tandem.

 When one or both joints become misaligned you can have all sorts of problems, some of them difficult to diagnose.
 Headaches are one of the leading symptoms of TMJ, but are frequently misdiagnosed as being related to other maladies.
-These problems are part of a condition called temporomandibular joint disorder (TMD).
-Columbus, Ohio physiologic dentist Dr. Michael Firouzian can diagnose and treat headaches and TMJ.
+These problems are part of a condition called temporomandibular joint disorder (TMD). physiologic dentist Dr. Michael Firouzian can diagnose and treat headaches and TMJ in Columbus, OH.

 The insertion point of your jaw is a nexus of nerves, blood vessels, muscles, and connective tissue.
 Because it works in tandem with its opposite TMJ any misalignment can affect one or more of these other vital elements.
 The trigeminal nerve, which is responsible for the majority of your head and facial processes, passes near the TMJ.
 It is thought that frequent headaches may be a result of pressure or damage to this nerve.
 Some common headache types associated with TMJ include: